Renfrew fire chief fights launches legal fight against forced retirement | CBC News

 In 2011, Ontario amended its Fire Protection and Prevention Act to recognize "the unique physical and hazardous work firefighters do to keep communities safe."

-The changes set a mandatory retirement age of 60, however, "the changes only apply to salaried firefighters involved in frontline firefighting duties," stated a media release at the time.
+The changes set a mandatory retirement age of 60, however, "the changes only apply to salaried firefighters involved in frontline firefighting duties," stated a media release issued by the province at the time.

 Most municipalities have not extended the mandatory retirement to fire chiefs.

-However, Renfrew Reeve Peter Emon said the town council decided the fire chief is involved in "frontline firefighting duties" because the chief sometimes acts as incident commander, which requires attending and managing a working fire.
+However, Renfrew Reeve Peter Emon said town council decided the fire chief is involved in "frontline firefighting duties" because the chief sometimes acts as an incident commander, which requires attending working fires and managing fire crews at the scene.

-Emon disputed allegations the town's decision is ageist.
-He said the town consulted lawyers about extending the legislation to its chief, relying on legal precedents by the Human Rights Tribunal of Ontario and the Ontario Supreme Court.
+Emon disputed allegations the town's decision is ageist, arguing that the town consulted lawyers about extending the age restriction to the fire chief, and relied on legal precedents by the Human Rights Tribunal of Ontario and the Ontario Supreme Court.

+Emon confirmed Longtin has been offered a package to retire, and said council feels it met the obligations set out in its employment contract with Longtin.

 In neighbouring Arnprior, the town hired a 60-year-old fire chief just last year.

-"By far, in our opinion he was the stand-out candidate," said Wildman.
+"By far, in our opinion, he was the stand-out candidate," Wildman said.

-Wildman said Arnprior interprets the legislation as not applying to the chief, since in their view he is not a frontline firefighter, even when he is working as an incident commander.
+Wildman said Arnprior interprets Ontario's age restriction as not applying to the chief, since in their view he is not a frontline firefighter even while working as an incident commander.